European developers avoid "unlucky" homes to tap Far East demand

 Either way, many developers still err on the side of caution.

-“I cannot say I‘m an absolute believer but if millions of people believe in a particular thing and it doesn’t affect the aesthetic of what we’re doing, I don’t see why not,” Handelsman said.
-(Reporting by Brenda Goh; Editing by Tom Bill and Philippa Fletcher)
+“I cannot say I‘m an absolute believer but if millions of people believe in a particular thing and it doesn’t affect the aesthetic of what we’re doing, I don’t see why not,” Handelsman said. ($1 = 0.7880 euros)